natelalor/natelalor/README.md

 ### Hi!
-My name's nate, and I'm an inspiring Computer Science Major at the University of Vermont.
+My name's nate, and I'm a Computer Science Major at the University of Vermont.

 ### I am currently working on different projects during my own time to further expand my horizons and work towards my CS goals.